 What are the usual symptoms of mumps?

 - Swelling and pain of one or both parotid glands are the usual main symptoms.
 The parotid glands are the main salivary glands.
 They are just below the ears and you cannot normally see or feel them.
 The salivary glands make saliva which drains into the mouth.
+Swelling of these glands makes your face look puffy, sometimes called a 'hamster face'.

 - The mouth may feel dry.